Meanwhale/ByteAutomata/README.md

 ```
 Then `addToken(4, 6)` is called.
 It copies the number characters [4], [5], and [6] from input buffer, save them to a new node, and add the node to the token tree.

+Token tree is made of `MNode`s whose member are references/pointers to the next sibling and a child node, and token data.
 You can iterate thru the node tree nodes using class `NodeIterator` or directly class `MNode`.
 For example printing all nodes with a recursive function, in pseudo-Java: